A woman in the foreground is silently crying while a doctor shrugs without emotion in the background.

 After years of being pushed aside, dismissed, not being heard, these women become their own best advocates.
 Want to know the newest treatment options?
 Ask these women.
 What new research is out there about endometriosis?
 These women will tell you, even if they are not doctors or PhDs.

-Finding the right expert
+Finding the right balance of expertise

 While it is fair to say that those with endometriosis know the ins and outs of living with the disease, it in no way means doctors are not masters in clinical diagnosis, treatment, and overall care of patients with endometriosis.
 Let’s face it, endometriosis is hard to recognize, diagnose, and treat.
 It can seem impossible to live with on a daily basis.
 This research verifies this, but women with endometriosis have been saying this for many years.